ashishkeshan/parseChat/README.md

-This app allows you to get and receive all messages in a parse database.
+This app allows you to send and receive all messages in a parse database.